 These Stove Top Chicken Thighs with Mushrooms and Red Wine Sauce are a delicious way to feed your family.
-Make this chicken on the stove top as it's an easy way to get dinner on the table.
+Make this one pot chicken recipe on the stove top as it's an easy way to get dinner on the table.

 Stove top cooking is a great method to use.
 If the weather is warm, there is no need to heat up your oven.
 It is also nice to have that extra oven space in case you'd like to make side dishes like roasted vegetables or a batch of Monster Cookie Bites.